Skip to Content

 Moisturize first: Use the LOC method to moisturize your hair as it will be completely wrapped in yarn and you need it to stay hydrated for the duration.
 Think of the yarn as one more layer that protects your hair, but remember that while it’s protecting it, it’s also drying it out to a degree.
 Doing the LOC method before you start will help combat dryness.

 Don’t start at the roots or make the wraps too tight: Your yarn wraps will pull at the scalp too much if you start at the roots.
 Also, you don’t want to install them too tightly.
 This might make them too uncomfortable to sleep in and wear.
-If your scalp is beading up or otherwise irritated, remove the ones that are too tight and redo them.
+If you feel immediate pulling or notice tension bumps developing, remove the tight wraps immediately.
+To prevent follicle damage, ensure the installation is comfortable and tension-free from the start.

 Seal the loc: After you’ve knotted the ends several times, burn them carefully with a match or a lighter to seal them properly.
 This only works with acrylic yarn, which is a form of plastic.
-Tap the end lightly after it burns a bit so that you have a round knob there.
+Always seal your ends in a well-ventilated room, as melting plastic releases fumes that can irritate your eyes and lungs.
+Use a damp towel, a thimble, or the metal base of a lighter to lightly tap the end after it burns, molding it into a round knob.
+Never use your bare fingers to touch melted yarn.
 You don’t want it to turn black unless the yarn already is black, so just use a low flame and tap the end.

 Finish with hot water: To make your yarn locs more flexible and to give them a finished, more uniform look, dip them into hot water when you’re done wrapping.